quintenroets/school/README.md

 # School
-Package especially developed for students at Ghent University

-Automatically download all your course materials and keep track of your progress developed for Linux OS
+Automatically download all your course materials and keep track of your progress For students at Ghent University or other Ufora users developed for Linux OS

 ## Installation